Sertifier + Salesforce Integration

 - URL Path: /campaign/addCredentials

 - Provide Sample Request: click Provide and paste the sample below.
-Flow Builder uses this sample to generate the input fields you can map contact data to.
+Flow Builder uses this sample to generate the input fields you can map record data to.

 {